yechielb2000/ride-share-simulator/README.md

 # Setup & Installation

-Build the base image for our services:
+**Build the base image.**
+The base image sets global envs, copies the `shared` directory, installing essential binaries, and syncing project packages using uv.
+Since we don't want to compile the same binaries and packages again and again.
+For the shared directory, in production I would probably make each package there as an internal package.
+For each time you change anything in `shared` dir you should rebuild this.

 ````shell
 docker build -f Dockerfile.base -t ride-share-base:latest .
 ````

-The base image sets global envs, copies the `shared` directory, installing essential binaries, and syncing project packages using uv.

 Now you can run the services: